Financial adviser or wealth manager: what’s the difference?

 With this in mind, there are many services each might offer and it might be helpful to focus on some of these.
 This is a basic overview and we’d encourage you to discuss service options with any wealth manager or financial adviser to see which might best suit your needs:

-- Financial planning – the most commonplace activity in financial planning is cashflow modelling.
+- Financial planning – the most commonplace activity in financial and wealth management planning is cashflow modelling.
 Cashflow modelling, in its simplest form, is the process of assessing your current and forecasted wealth, along with inflows (income) and outflows (expenditure), to enable a picture to be created of your finances both now and in the future.

 - Product and tax advice – this is where professional advice really comes to the fore as different products will have different tax implications depending on an individual’s tax band.
 ISAs and VCTs (venture capital trusts) for example, carry some tax relief and other investment will attract capital gains tax (CGT).
 One thing to bear in mind here is that some advisers will be independent and some restricted.
 The former will be able to offer a wide variety of products whereas the latter will be limited to offering products from certain providers.
 It is important also to decide whether you are looking for advice across your whole finances or simply on a selection of your investments – some advisers might specialise in the latter.